carlosbrando/rails21-book/text/04_ActionPack/01_timezone.markdown

 ### Defining a default timezone

-One new option was added to **time\_zone\_select** method, now you can present a default value in cases when your user doesn't  selected any **TimeZone**, or when the database column is null.
+One new option was added to **time\_zone\_select** method, you can now present a default value in cases which your user didn't select any **TimeZone**, or when the database column is null.
 To achive this, it was created the **:default** option, so you can use the method in the following way:

 	time_zone_select("user", "time_zone", nil, :include_blank => true)